JahnStar/Hey-Chat-VBS/README.md

 ## Usage

 1. Run the `HeyChatVBScript.vbs` file.
+(Or execute it anywhere by just pressing Win+C with [Hey Quick Keyboard](https://github.com/JahnStar/Hey-Quick-Keyboard))
 2. Enter a message to the chat bot.
 3. Wait for the bot's response.
 4. Continue the conversation by clicking the `OK` button.